 For the Nurse Aide Training Program, the entire program of 120 hours, must be completed at our school as per the PA Department of Career and Technical Education's requirement, therefore the school will not accept transfers from other institutions into the nurse Aide Training Program.

 Credit hours that are accepted from another institution towards the student's educational program must count as both attempted and completed hours.
-34 C.F.R.
-668.34(a)(6).

 Transfer of credit earned at another institutes

 Practical Nursing Education Program